-At Outdoor adventures in Ethiopia, we run all year round Eco trekking, mountain hiking, community based tourism, outdoor activities, city tour, historical, cultural trips, backpacking, and local tour to Addis Ababa, Bahir Dar, Gondar, Lalibela, Semien Mountain National park, Axum, Adigrat, Mek’ele, churches of Tigray, Danakill depression (Erta Ale), Arba Minch, Konso, Jinka, Turmi, Omorate, Dasenechi and Harar city in Ethiopia.
+At Outdoor adventures in Ethiopia, we run all year round Eco trekking, mountain hiking, community based tourism, outdoor activities, city tour, historical, cultural trips, backpacking, and local tour to Addis Ababa, Bahir Dar, Gondar, Lalibela, Semien Mountain National park, Axum, Adigrat, Mek’ele, churches of Tigray, Danakil depression (Erta Ale), Arba Minch, Konso, Jinka, Turmi, Mursi, Omorate, Dasenech and Harar city in Ethiopia.

-Our local tour and travel guides are CPR and Wilderness First Aid certified. we ensured that a smooth and enjoyable group dynamic was maintained at all times and every hiking guides are also trained to triangulate their position and navigate by compass and map.
+Our local tour and travel guides are CPR and Wilderness First Aid certified. we ensured that a smooth and enjoyable group dynamic was maintained and every hiking guides are also trained to triangulate their position and navigate by compass and map.

 Our Eco Trekking, local tour, community tourism guides and team members were born in Ethiopia’s mountainous regions of Northern and southern Ethiopia and have spent their childhoods travelling the endless trails of these parts of the country.

 With our 11+ years of experience and knowledge, it is our goal to offer a life time memorable tour and travel service in Ethiopia and we set out an exciting but safe, independent and fully supported group tourism.

-Kanu, the Manager and Tour Operator of Access Ethiopia Eco Tours, worked as Eco Trekking, Community Tourism and Private local Tour guide for the town of Addis Ababa, Lalibela, Bahir Dar, Gondar, Axum, Adigrat, churches of Tigray, Mek’ele, Danakill depression, Southern and Eastern Ethiopia, while acting as the member of Addis Ababa city tour guide association.
+Kanu, the Manager and Tour Operator of Access Ethiopia Eco Tours, worked as Eco Trekking, Community Tourism and Private local Tour guide for the town of Addis Ababa, Lalibela, Bahir Dar, Gondar, Axum, Adigrat, churches of Tigray, Mek’ele, Danakil depression, Southern and Eastern Ethiopia, while acting as the member of Addis Ababa city tour guide association.

 He has lived over 29 years in both Addis Ababa and Lalibela.
 Observing thousands of guests to Lalibela who would stroll the historic churches of Lalibela and visit the unique handicraft shops and restaurants of Lalibela, he realized that many of the many of them left without learning about hidden beauty of Mount Abune Yosef, the tradition of the local community and the great historic relevance of Lalibela to the entire history of the people around Lalibela.